arb multiphysics finite volume solver

 What is needed to run arb?

-In terms of coding content arb consists of fortran 95, perl and shell scripts. arb requires a UNIX type environment to run, and has been tested on both the Apple OsX and ubuntu linux platforms.
+In terms of coding content arb consists mainly of fortran (2003), perl and shell scripts. arb requires a UNIX type environment to run, and is maintained on both the Apple OsX and ubuntu linux platforms (although we also run it under Red Hat linux).

 arb depends on certain third party programs and libraries, including: